See index to all the chapters for Putting Out the Planetary Fire

 Climate and the Media

-First, it examines the role of the media in covering the climate issue.
-While the U.S. mainstream media coverage of climate issues has somewhat improved in recent years, it has a long-term record of giving far too much coverage of climate denial.
+This chapter first examines the role of the media in covering the climate issue.
+While mainstream media coverage of climate issues in the United States has somewhat improved in recent years, it has a long-term record of giving far too much coverage of climate denial.
 This chapter explores the various reasons for the media’s poor coverage of climate issues, starting with the still increasing concentration of corporate ownership.

-As the head of various non-profit organizations, I always developed a plan on how to increase media coverage, similar to the attention I paid to fundraising, staff supervision, advocacy efforts, etc. Like the first rule for fundraising, media coverage starts with asking, and then asking again
+As the head of various non-profit organizations and community groups, I always developed a plan on how to increase media coverage, similar to the attention I paid to fundraising, staff supervision, advocacy efforts, and more.
+Like the first rule for fundraising, media coverage starts with asking, and then asking again

-Many colleagues expressed surprise about the amount of media coverage my groups received.
+Many colleagues expressed surprise about the amount of media coverage groups I’ve been associated with have received.
 I always advised them to not to wait for the media to come to them.
 I also recommended they work on becoming a reliable asset for reporters.
 Reporters work on deadlines.
-They appreciate people who are either able to on the spot provide the type of quote they need for their story or have the contact information for the person that can.
+They appreciate people who are either able to quickly provide the type of quote they need for their story or have the contact information for the person who can.
+Responding in a quick and timely fashion is often critical to generating media coverage.

 Most media savvy groups generate most of their media coverage not through press conferences or media releases but by pitching stories to individual reporters and media outlets.